Tyler799/Morrowind-2020/Morrowind_2019.md

 **Note**: When I say "Disable" regarding a file, I'm referring to the "HIDE" feature MO2 gives.
 If the guide says to "Disable" a file or folder, that means "HIDE" it.
 However, the original guide had a lot of "DELETE" wording.
 I simply find/replaced that with "DISABLE".
 There are likely many instances where with using MO2 disabling like the original guide suggested is unnecessary - just let another mod take priority.
 However, I have no way of knowing immediately which disables would be pointless, so I'm leaving them in for now

 **Warning**: Do *not* enable "Automatic Archive Invalidation" when using Mod Organizer 2 for Morrowind profile.
 This is needed for a bug introduced in Oblivion.
 However, if used in Morrowind it *will* break things like Distant Land generation.

+**"NO GAME DATA AT TOP LEVEL** is common for many Morrowind mods.
+All this means is that the folder structure of the mod is not exactly what Mod Organizer 2 is expecting.
+MO2 provides a small tutorial on this warning and the fix is very easy.
+Just expand the folder inside the warning, and look for the "Data Files" folder.
+Right click it and select "Set Data Directory", while will fix the warning.
+Some Morrowind mods however include patches in other directories in the mod, and for those we must manually un-zip the archive, move the relevant files, and then re-zip it and install via MO2 as normal.
+I will warn you when this needs to occur.

+### Regarding Russian Websites:

+Some of the websites used in this guide are only in Russian.
+The ones that do should have a fairly obvious download button, but Chrome out-of-the-box offers a translate feature that may help you, and Firefox can also perform the translation via something [like this](https://addons.mozilla.org/en-US/firefox/addon/simple-translate/) or other, similar tools.

+For your own safety downloading files anywhere on the web (especially a site where you cannot easily read the text), I highly recommend you install a competent ad-blocker like [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/).

 ### Bump mapped mods: